dwhiffing/quest/src/pages/about.md

       minY: '0'
       maxY: '0'
   variant: bottom
-  subtitle: We unite a world of gamers with world-class cancer specialists to conquer
+  subtitle: Our community is made up of people just like you. <br> <br> Without physical
-    cancer
+    distance as a barrier, Questers are supporters from all over the world that come together to support our shared goal to conquer cancer in our lifetime.
+Whether you are participating as a gamer or a viewer, you are a valued member of the Quest team.
   background_image: ''
   button:
     url: ''